Oneo64/Starlattice/Technology/Weapons.md

 Plasmatic handweapons, such as rifles and pistols, almost always have insulated grips and handles.
 It's a safety precaution not to touch the parts of the weapon that directly connect to the main weapon system.

+On impact, these bolts of plasma typically produce a small flash of light, a cracking sound like a firecracker, and sparks.

 #### Mounted Turrets
 Mounted turrets work the same way plasmatic weapons work, except on a bigger scale.
 Additionally, to assist turret operators, almost every mounted turret has a targeting system installed, telling them where they should aim to get the best shot.
 These targeting systems take average speed and movement direction into account.